 |

-This report extract (pages 52 to 71) provides some of the best contaminated land
+This report extract (pages 52 to 71) provides some of the best contaminated land information

-information relating to the north Glebelands.
-But this is yet another
+relating to the north Glebelands.
+But this is yet another report relying on sampling methods that

-report relying on sampling methods that are inadequate to characterise the site
+are inadequate to characterise the site as a whole.

 Nevertheless, the findings are very serious and cast doubt on the continued use of the Glebelands in its present condition for recreational purposes.
 The findings of this report about the north Glebelands provides the best indication yet of the substances that probably also exist in the fill material in the south Glebelands area.
 Also provides an indication of the range of pollutants that continue to leach into the River Usk SSSI.